Lane Bryant: Other company innovations

 Lena Bryant was a pioneer in other ways.
 Her customers were important to her, and customer relations and corporate philanthropy were high on her list.
 At her suggestion, Lane Bryant, Inc. worked with the Red Cross to replace any Lane Bryant customer's wardrobe destroyed in a disaster.
 After the 1947 Texas City Disaster in Texas City, Texas, the company outfitted 58 mail order customers whose homes were destroyed in the resulting fire.

 Another concern was employee benefits.
 At a time when few companies offered anything more than wage, Lane Bryant offered profit sharing, pension, disability insurance, group life insurance plans, and medical benefits.
 By 1950, more than 3,500 employees participated in these pioneering concepts.
 Twenty-five percent of the stock issued when the company went public was reserved for employee subscription.

 Continued company growth

 In 1915, the first branch retail store opened in Chicago.
 After her death in 1951, Bryant's sons took over the business.
-The Lane Bryant operations were purchased in May 1982 by The Limited founder Leslie Wexner.

 In 1961, Lane Bryant acquired Town & Country, a Pennsylvania-based discount department store.
 The Town & Country division was eliminated in 1977.

+The Lane Bryant operations were purchased in May 1982 by The Limited founder Leslie Wexner.